joakim/kay/README.md

     (no $else) => self yes {} no $else
 }

--- instantiated booleans (on the "global" cell)
+-- instantiated booleans (on the environment cell)
 true: Boolean 1
 false: Boolean 0